 Join an online group.
 Outside of LinkedIn, connect with affinity groups, alumni associations, and professional groups in your career field, like Women Who Code or Women in Product.
 These groups often have events, message boards, or Facebook groups that you can take part in.
 Also look into joining more general career-oriented sites like Fairygodboss, which has active forums on career advice and more specific sub-groups – like ours! – on a variety of interests.

 Attend a virtual event.
 Events are certainly not the only way to network, but they can still be a valuable way to meet people outside of your existing circle of connections.
-Now that shaking hands with lots of strangers is a no-go, many networking events and conferences have moved online.
-Look through the event postings in your online professional groups, and browse through sites like MeetUp for upcoming networking opportunities in your local area or career field.
+During the COVID-19 pandemic, many networking events and conferences moved online.
+Look through the virtual event postings in your online professional groups, and browse through sites like MeetUp for upcoming networking opportunities in your local area or career field.
 Connect with fellow attendees, and after webinars and conferences, with presenters you found especially inspiring.

 Finally, don’t be afraid to get personal.
-CNBC reports that the current crisis has made coworkers open up to each other more, which has brought people closer together.
+CNBC reports that the pandemic has made coworkers open up to each other more, which has brought people closer together.
 The same should extend to your networking.
-It’s a tough time for everyone, and it’s only natural to want to connect on a personal level.
-Whether it’s with a good friend or an acquaintance you haven’t talked to in a while, reach out to ask how someone is holding up, commiserate about homeschooling, or just swap stories about this new normal.
+It’s been a tough several years for everyone, and it’s only natural to want to connect on a personal level.
+Whether it’s with a good friend or an acquaintance you haven’t talked to in a while, reach out to ask how someone is holding up, or just swap stories about how you’ve weathered through the new normal.
 It’s a great way to keep the lines of communication open, and people will appreciate that you’re thinking of them.